Shawn-Nichol/AndroidKotlinGuide/UserInterface/Menu/05) Contextual Action.md

     }
 }
 ```

-Notice that these event callbacks are almost exactly the same as the callbacks for the options menu, expect each of these also pass the ActionMode object associated with the event. you can use ActionMode APIs to make various changes to the CAB, such as revise the title and subtitle with setTitle() and setSubtitle() useful to indicate how many items are selected.

-Also notice that the above sample sets the mActionMode variable null when the actionmode is destoryed.
-In the next step, you'll see how its initialized and how saving the member variable in your activity or fragment can be useful
+Note:The mActionMode variable is set to null when the actionMode is destoryed.

-2. Call startActionMode() to enable the contextual action mode when appropriate, such as in response to a long-click.
+2. Call startActionMode() to enable the contextual action mode when appropriate.

-fragment
+Fragment
 ```
 fun myCAB() {
-    if(mAction != null) return
+    // Prevents the CAB from being created on additional clicks. if(mAction != null) return
-    mActionMode = (Activity as MainActivity?)!!.startSupportActionMode(actionModeCallback)
+    // as casts the MainActivity so actionMode can be called. mActionMode = (Activity as MainActivity?)!!.startSupportActionMode(actionModeCallback) }
-}
 ```

-When you call startActionMode9), the system returns the ActionMode created.
-By saving this in a member variable,you can make changes to the contextual action bar in response to other events.
-In the avobe sample, the Actioinmode is used to ensur ehtat the Actionmode instance is not recreateed if it's already active, by chcking whether the member is null before startin the action mode.

 ## Enabling batch contextual action in a ListView or GridView